vadis365/Transport-Terminal/README.md

 Transport Terminal
 ==================

-A mod based around teleportation and inter-dimensional transportation.
+A technological mod based around teleportation and inter-dimensional transportation.

 By: vadis365 & ganymedes01